 Endobronchial nasogastric tube

-Line check for critical care patient following subarachnoid haemorrhage.
+Line check for critical care patient following subarachnoid hemorrhage.

 Loading Stack -